Abel-Johnson-I/hostapd_AP/README.md

 # hostapd_AP
-A concise guide to setting up Access Point (AP) and Client modes on Raspberry Pi 5 and other Linux systems using hostapd.
+A concise guide to setting up Access Point (AP) on Raspberry Pi 5 and other Linux systems using hostapd.

 **1. Install Required Packages**